rlivingsus/misc/AllBooks.md

 - Levi, Primo: The Periodic Table
 - Levin, Michael: Broken Windows, Broken Business: How the Smallest Remedies Reap Biggest Rewards (kindle)
 - Levy, Lawrence: To Pixar and Beyond (kindle)
-- Levy, Steven: Hackers: Heroes of the Computer Revolution; Facebook: The Inside Story; Plex: How Google thinks, works, and shapes our lives
+- Levy, Steven: Hackers: Heroes of the Computer Revolution; Facebook: The Inside Story; ~~In The Plex: How Google thinks, works, and shapes our lives~~
 - Lewis, Joseph Robert: Aetherium (kindle)
 - Lewis, Michael: The Undoing Project; The Premonition
 - Le Guin, Ursula K.: The Dispossessed; The Left Hand of Darkness